+We continue to add items to the Audio/Video Newsletter Section on our web page.
 There is a wealth of Bible Study available, organized by subject, and easily watched and heard.
 Since these Audio/Videos are available on the "C R OLIVER" YouTube channel, they may be seen on many TVs and may be used for group Bible studies.
 We hope that this addition will add to your spiritual enrichment as you study these newsletters.
 Dr. Oliver spends a great deal of time, prayer, and study in their preparation.
 You may find the links to this new page on the Newsletter Archive Page and HERE.

 ZADOK PUBLICATIONS MONTHLY NEWSLETTER

 These chapters start a different sphere of influence for Ezekiel.
 Up to this time, he has mostly been a prophet to his fellow captives and working within a contemporary time frame.
 The majority of his cited dates have been based on Jehoiachin's captivity, with no mention of Zedekiah, the reigning monarch.

 On March 3, during the twelfth year of King Jehoiachin's captivity…